ztenretep/tezos_tools/README.md

 ## Open Issues

-<p align="justify">Unresolved is how to get all Tezos transactions of the past in a short period of time.
-It is not clear how to mint and burn Tezos NFT's.</p>
+<p align="justify">Unresolved is how to get all Tezos transactions of the past in a acceptable period of time.
+It is not clear how to mint Tezos NFT's.</p>

 <h2>Donation</h2>